Safeguarding Your Teeth Right from the Beginning

 Frequently Asked Questions

-Fluoride treatment is a dental procedure that applies a high concentration of fluoride to the teeth.
-It is important because fluoride strengthens the enamel, making teeth more resistant to decay.
-It can also help reverse early signs of tooth decay by remineralizing areas where the enamel has started to break down.
+This dental procedure involves applying a high concentration of fluoride to the teeth.
+It is crucial because fluoride strengthens enamel, making it more resistant to decay.
+It can also reverse early signs of tooth decay by remineralizing areas where enamel has begun to deteriorate.

-The frequency of fluoride treatments can vary depending on an individual’s risk of dental decay.
-Dentists typically recommend fluoride treatments every 6 to 12 months for those with a moderate to high risk of cavities.
-However, some may suggest more frequent treatments, every 3 to 6 months, for those at higher risk.
+The recommended frequency for fluoride treatments varies based on an individual’s risk of cavities.
+For those considered at moderate to high risk, treatments are usually suggested every 6 to 12 months.
+People with a higher risk may need more frequent treatments, possibly every 3 to 6 months.